Organizations

 Generally, the OJA is not interested in:

-• copies (as opposed to originals)
+• copies (rather than originals)

 • drafts